-For professionals who work with older adults making significant financial decisions, including financial planners, attorneys, psychologists, bankers, investment managers, insurance agents, accountants, law enforcement officers, and Adult Protective Services case workers.
+For professionals who work with older adults as they make significant financial decisions, including financial planners, attorneys, psychologists, bankers, investment managers, insurance agents, accountants, law enforcement officers, and Adult Protective Services case workers.

 INTERVIEW IS ELECTRONICALLY SCORED AND RECORDED.
 COMPLETION TAKES ABOUT 10 MINUTES

-ANSWER A FEW QUESTIONS TO DETERMINE THE RISK OF FRAUD, SCAMS AND FINANCIAL EXPLOITATION.
+ANSWER 17 QUESTIONS TO DETERMINE THE RISK OF FRAUD, SCAMS AND FINANCIAL EXPLOITATION.

 If you or your clients are concerned that their risk of financial fraud is changing as they age, this survey can help.
 Results are completely confidential.
 The computer does the scoring – you simply print or download the results.
 Next Steps suggest ways to protect a client who scores in the at-risk range.